yuyangz/Limerence/README.md

 -Edamam

--4Square
+-FourSquare

-*Instructions regarding APIS can be found on their respective sites.*
+*Instructions regarding APIs can be found on their respective sites.*

 ## Running application
 - Pull repository